Loading image...Kiro

 In-session settings

-Run /settings to change how Kiro looks and behaves — colors, keyboard shortcuts, multi-line input, and accessibility toggles — without leaving your chat session.
+Run /settings to change how Kiro looks and behaves — colors, keyboard shortcuts, multi-line input, display toggles, and prompt history scope — without leaving your chat session.
+Run /settings on its own to open the menu, or jump straight to a subcommand with /settings <subcommand>.

 Subcommands